-On 22 July 2019 Budleigh Salterton Town Council passed a motion "to declare a Climate Emergency and to create a Task Force or Climate Emergency Group".
-This Group will report to the full Council within six months with the actions that the Council will take, to address the Climate Emergency.
+On 22 July 2019, Budleigh Salterton Town Council passed a motion "to declare a Climate Emergency and to create a Task Force or Climate Emergency Group".
+On 28 October of that year, the Group submitted a report to the full Council with the actions that the Council should take to address the Climate Emergency.

 Budleigh Salterton Town Council is aware of the significant implications of Climate change for all Devon's communities.
 This change is already affecting our environment infrastructure, economy and health & well-being.
 If not addressed, the impact on future generations will be profound and the ability to meet the United Nations Sustainable Development Goals will be severely compromised.